-As a member of the executive management team, Doug was responsible for five municipal departments: Financial Services, Legislative Services, By-law Enforcement & Property Services, Materials Management, and Information Services.
+As a member of the executive management team, Doug was responsible for five city departments: Financial Services, Legislative Services, By-law Enforcement & Property Services, Materials Management, and Information Services.
 In his capacity at the City of Campbell River, Doug was involved in human resources and developing compensation plans for the union and executive management.
 He was also responsible for developing the risk management plan for the city and setting the direction on information technology.

 Doug brings a wealth of experience in corporate governance, having served on credit union boards and committees as well as publicly traded companies.
-He has also volunteered his extensive skills in his community through being a part of the Board of the Campbell River Community Foundation.
+He has also volunteered his extensive skills in his community and is presently Vice Chair on the Board of the Campbell River Community Foundation.

 - Audit & Financial Management

+- Board Governance

 - Business Administration

 - Financial Literacy

 - Cooperative Business Models

 - Human Resources & Executive Compensation